A commercial facility is a busy site, and, as a property manager, you have a lot to do.

 4. Opt For Long-Lasting Blooms

-This can be another low-maintenance strategy that reduces the work and makes your site look outstanding at the same time.
+This can be another low-maintenance strategy that reduces work while making your site look outstanding at the same time.

-Hydrangea varieties, for instance, are good options because they have large flower heads that persist all summer long.
+Hydrangea varieties, for instance, are excellent options because they have large flower heads that persist throughout the summer.
 Hydrangea ‘Annabell’ has white flowers, grows to a 3- to 4-foot height, and is adaptable to both sun and shade, as well as wet conditions.
 ‘Incrediball’ is a bigger version.
 ‘Invincibelle Ruby’ does best in full sun and brings some red color to your commercial property.

 5. Use Mulch Wisely